igor1309/ContainThirdPartyDependencies/README.md

 Use dedicated files within modules to import third-party dependencies and use various techniques to adapt:

 - type-aliases,
-- static methods or properties,
+- static methods or properties.

+In case a decision to remove dependency is made it would be easier to swap implementation contained in one file.

 ![diagram](./Docs/Diagram.drawio.png)